hennasingh/Potterville/README.md

 - End Page: Game Over Page showing magical quotient and a link to restart the game.

+### Structure

+The quiz app does not have an elaborate navigation route.
+The landing page shows the rules and introduction to potterville.
+The button on the page redirects to the category options and game navigates using the links and then scoreboard is shown at the end.

 ### Skeleton

 The wireframes for mobile and desktop were created using Balsamiq.
 These were the original ideas but they changed as I learned and progressed in the actual development of the quiz.
 Some of the features will be implemented in future versions.